caratrb/bundler/UPGRADING.md

-## Bundler 0.9 to 1.0 and above
+## Carat 0.9 to 1.0 and above

-Upgrading from Bundler 0.9 to 1.0 is relatively painless.
+Upgrading from Carat 0.9 to 1.0 is relatively painless.
 The Gemfile API is the same, so your old Gemfiles should continue to work.